katlass/Repeat-Sales-Model-using-Distributed-Computing/README.md

 -Then pass this collinear removed sparse matrix to lm.fit.sparse <br>

 ### Use: <br>
--Create a dummy for each date for every security having higher than normal returns for their market segments.  <br>
+-Created a dummy for each date for every security having higher than normal returns for their market segments.  <br>
 -Used this information to enhance the current model for predicting returns for individual securities.
 MAE was reduced by around 5% on average.
 Deemed practically significant. <br>
 -Runs quickly, set up an ETL to run daily at market close before other models.  <br>
 -Executes in about 8 hours.
 This allows it to be incorporated in the model ran at market open the next day. <br>